GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 Another enhancement involves improving the [First Contentful Paint (FCP)](/fcp) and [Largest Contentful Paint (LCP)](/lcp) metrics by inlining critical CSS.
 The critical CSS of a page includes all of the styles used at its initial rendering.
-You can read more about the topic in the article [Defer non-critical CSS](/defer-non-critical-css/).
+To learn more about the topic, check out [Defer non-critical CSS](/defer-non-critical-css/).

 We observed that many applications are loading styles synchronously, which blocks application